scipy-conference/scipy_proceedings/papers/amadi_udu/main.md

 However, in Bank Marketing dataset, LightGBM and RF identified Feature 1 as a relatively important feature, while SVM considered it insignificant.
 The mutability of importance scores for the classifiers considered underscores the need to explore multiple classifiers when undertaking a comprehensive investigation of feature importance for feature selection purposes.

 :::{figure}
-:alt: Sample fractions and corresponding decrease in AUC for Final Weight feature of Census Income dataset; (a) LightGBM, (b) RF, and (c) SVM.
+:alt: Sample fractions and corresponding decrease in AUC for Final Weight feature of Census Income dataset
-:width: 20%
+:width: 30%
 :align: center
 :label: fig:ci_boxplot
 (ci_boxplot-a)=